 Vicki Taufer, with her first "Dog Days of Summer" promotion, found partners to help promote her pet promotion with a pet food company, a local Dog "Barkery" and the local animal shelter.

 In terms of the actual presentation to your target audience, it can be anything from a mailing with a series of independent offers, like a smaller version of the "Val-Pak" envelopes we all receive at our homes, to an actual cross-promotion, e.g. Plan the flowers for your wedding and get a certificate worth $__ off a portrait sitting and vice versa: get a discount on your flowers with your portrait sitting.

 I know it might not sound very upscale, described in brief here, but that's where your creativity comes in when designing the offer and the promotion.

 Consumer bundling is the perfect way for you to promote your business without having to absorb the full burden of the cost.
 And here's one more idea on cross-promoting - team up with a few other photographers!
 How about the combination of a wedding photographer and a children's photographer cross-promoting each other's work?

-Just because the economy is tough doesn't mean you can't continue or better yet, increase your exposure to your target audience.
-This is just like a bunch of friends going to lunch - you just need a few new partners to split the check!
+It's summertime and as the Fall approaches so does the seasonality of the fourth quarter.
+Here's a way for you to increase your exposure to your target audience, and at the same time reduce marketing costs.
+It's just like a bunch of friends going to lunch - you just need a few new partners to split the check!